New? Visiting? We’re glad you’re here.

 Where’s the door to the Church?

 For worship, you’ll enter the church through the door under the red porch.
 You’ll be greeted by the priest, the deacon, or a friendly welcomer, who’ll give you a copy of the Order of Service, a handout that outlines the worship service and gives page numbers in the Book of Common Prayer and the Hymnal, our songbook.
-You’ll also receive a leaflet with the day’s readings from the Bible, and a sheet with community news.
+You’ll also receive a leaflet with the day’s readings from the Bible.

 Where are the restrooms?